ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 }
 ```

-We could just start adding our GraphQL concerns to this type.
-But often we want to get out entity clean from any Graph concerns.
+We could start adding our GraphQL concerns to this type directly.
+But often, we want to keep our entity clean from any graph concerns.

-If we wanted for instance to remove the `TrackId` and replace it with a field `Track` that returns a `Tack` object we could just do the following.
+To replace the `TrackId` with a field `Track` that returns the `Tack` object we could do the following.

 ```csharp
 [ExtendObjectType(typeof(Session))]